Back pain? How to Set Up Your Workplace Ergonomically in 10 Minutes

 • Long-term health benefits

-Useful Tools and Aids
+Handy Tools and Aids

 Common Mistakes to Avoid

-• Sitting bent forward towards the screen
+• Leaning forward towards the screen

-• Not using wrist supports with keyboard/mouse
+• No use of wrist rests with keyboard/mouse

 • Sitting for hours without breaks